Society for Industrial and Applied Mathematics: John von Neumann Lecture

 The John von Neumann Lecture prize was established in 1959 with funds from IBM and other industry corporations, and is awarded for "outstanding and distinguished contributions to the field of applied mathematical sciences and for the effective communication of these ideas to the community".
 The recipient receives a monetary award and presents a survey lecture at the Annual Meeting.

-MathWorks Math Modeling (M^{3}) Challenge
+MathWorks Math Modeling (M3) Challenge

 The MathWorks Math Modeling Challenge is an applied mathematics modeling competition for high school students in the United States.
-Scholarship prizes totaled $60,000 in 2006, and have since been raised to $150,000.
+Scholarship prizes totaled $60,000 in 2006, and have since been raised to $100,000.
 It is funded by Mathworks.
 Originally, the prize was sponsored by the financial services company Moody's and known as the Moody's Mega Math Challenge.

 Leadership

 The chief elected officer of SIAM is the president, elected for a single two-year term.
-SIAM employs an executive director and staff.
+SIAM employs a chief executive officer and staff.

 The following people have been presidents of the society: